State Bar Meetings

 Monday Night Support Group

-As of March 30, this group will be meeting every Monday night via Zoom.
+This group will be meeting every Monday night via Zoom.
 The intention of this support group is the sharing of anything you are feeling, trying to manage or struggling with.
 It is intended as a way to connect with colleagues, to know you are not in this alone and feel a sense of belonging.
 We laugh, we cry, we BE together.
 Email Pam at firstname.lastname@example.org or Briggs Cheney at BCheney@DSC-LAW.com and you will receive an email back with the Zoom link.

 Intellectual Property Law Section Virtual Pro Bono Fair

 The Intellectual Property Law Section seeks volunteer attorneys for its third Pro Bono IP Fair.
 This year the Fair will take place virtually the week of Nov.
 2-7.
 Many creatives and inventors in our community need our help to get their journey started.
 Appointment start time any earlier than 9am or later than 4:30pm on any given day of the Fair.
 Attorneys will provide free consultations (web or teleconference) in all areas of IP law and/or business law.
 Visit nmbar.org/IPLaw for more information!